ChaseVriezema/ChaseVriezema.github.io/assets/pages/contributers.md

 include_nav: true
 ---

-These lovely people have contributed a fix to my blog.
+These other people have contributed a fix to my blog.
 If you want to see yourself in this list, send me a pull request!

 Every post in my blog has an edit link that lets you edit the blog post directly in the browser and automatically sends me a pull request.